 What I mean is that after Buddy extolled the virtues of theology and said it was “absolutely” necessary, he proceeded to cast aspersion on the free-will tradition and explain the “superiority” of Calvinism over that tradition as well as Hyper-Calvinism.
 I believe in open and honest communication, so immediately I told him that I align with a free-will thread, and asked him to explain the differences between Hyper-Calvinism and his own Calvinism.
 After a brief back and forth and his hasty attempt at proclaming that free-will has no grounds in Scripture, he proceeded to explain where he differed with Hyper-Calvinism.
 Hence, we have the summary as I provided above.

-Epilogue: I did not tell anyone I spoke with during the week that they are either saved or not saved regardless of anything they have ever said, thought or done or would say, think or do.
+Epilogue: As per my own understanding of legitimate free-will, I did not tell anyone I spoke with during the week that they are either saved or not saved regardless of anything they have ever said, thought, done, or would say, think, or do.
 I am reasonably confident that Buddy didn’t either, and as a skeptical Wesleyan, I think I know why.

 Thanks for reading me,